Cubin1215/NBA-Archetype-classification-and-performance/README.md

 * **Python:** The core programming language.
 * **Pandas:** For data manipulation and analysis.
 * **NumPy:** For numerical operations.
+* **Excel:** For visual comparison of archetypes, league-wide statistics, and positional analysis.
 * **Scikit-learn:** For K-Means clustering and data preprocessing (e.g., `StandardScaler`, `MinMaxScaler`).
 * **Plotly:** For interactive and compelling data visualizations (radar charts).